linuxwolf/ietf-saa/sop.md

 The sergeant-at-arms (SAA) team consists of the sergeants-at-arms and the IETF Chair.
 They can all be reached at saa@ietf.org.

+### Participation and Recusals

+The members of the SAA team are also members in the community.
+As members and participants in the IETF community, it is reasonable they still participate in the community.
+When action is taken, that action will clearly be as a member SAA separate from their participation in the community.
+If a member of the SAA team is a target, that member is expected to recuse themselves from SAA team actions.

 ## General operations

 The sergeants-at-arms strive to monitor all postings on ietf@ietf.org on a daily basis.
 The IETF Chair also monitors the list but may not be in a position to read each message or monitor every day.